Ithuey/PokeDex/README.md

 addons:

-npm install react-icons --save //For using Icon set
+npm install react-icons//For using Icon set

 npm install  json-server //used for json